 Morus nigra appears more susceptible to fungal and bacterial spot diseases to a greater extent than other mulberry species.
-These organisms have their highest rates of infection in a warm and wet environment.
+These organisms have their highest rates of infection in warm and wet environments.
 Not many are so foolish as I to attempt to grow Morus nigra out of its ideal range (I'm in Northern Florida), but for those who wish to give it a try, here is a brief summary of what I believe is necessary to maintain healthy growth.

-Here in the United States, Morus nigra does well in the hot, but dry Southwest, and also does well in the wet, but cool Northwest coastal region, or wherever yearly temperatures have a typical maximum range of zero to 85 degrees F. In all other regions in the United Stated (in USDA Plant Hardiness Zones 7 to 10) Morus nigra struggles to survive.
+Here in the United States, Morus nigra does well in the hot, but dry Southwest, and also does well in the wet, but cool Northwest coastal region, or wherever yearly temperatures have a typical maximum range of zero to 85 degrees F. In all other regions in the United States (in USDA Plant Hardiness Zones 7 to 10) Morus nigra struggles to survive.
 Here they most likely will require fungal, and perhaps, bacterial sprays and a good fertilization program to flourish and be productive.
 In the spring, examine leaves frequently and start spraying at the first sign of leaf spot disease.
 Under warm (above 85 degrees F) and humid conditions, weekly spraying may be necessary, and even more frequent during periods of excessive rain.
 A safe, non-toxic spray should be considered, especially through harvest.
 After harvest, switching to a more robust (not so environmentally friendly) spray may be necessary to contain disease progression.
 Be sure to spray the leaf underside.
 Keeping the plant well fertilized and watered will help keep it healthy and growing.